Skip to content

 GC-SDOH-30

-A validated 30-item framework that maps caregiver burden across six zones: social support, physical health and energy, housing and environment, financial strain, system navigation, and emotional wellbeing.
-Unlike generic SDOH tools, GC-SDOH-30 is built around the lived structure of caregiving, not the patient experience.
+A caregiver-specific 30-item framework that maps caregiver burden across six zones: social support, physical health and energy, housing and environment, financial strain, system navigation, and emotional wellbeing.

 Read the framework